 DC contract-based schemes are subject to a different regulatory framework from DC trust-based occupational schemes.
 We work jointly with the Financial Conduct Authority (FCA) in the regulation of contract-based schemes.
 Individual personal pensions sit outside of our remit.
-Therefore, all types of DC contract-based provision, both group and individual, are outside of the scope of this statistics release.
+As a result, all types of DC contract-based provision, both group and individual, are outside of the scope of this statistics release.

-Pensioner members are also not included in this data release.
+We haven't included pensioner members in this data release.
 This is because our figures for pensioner members do not necessarily represent the number of members who have retired but remained in the scheme.
 Therefore, we cannot be confident that the number of pensioner members represents the total number of retirees from that scheme, including those who transferred out.

-The first three files of this statistics release, file 1: schemes, file 2: memberships, and file 3: financials, refer to occupational DC trust-based schemes with 12 or more memberships (with the exception of table 1 in file 1).
-These schemes account for 8% of the total universe of DC trust schemes (where the universe includes all DC and hybrid schemes with two or more DC memberships), but more than 96% of the memberships.
+The first four files of this statistics release, file 1: schemes, file 2: memberships, file 3: financials, and file 4: automatic enrolment schemes, refer to occupational DC trust-based schemes with 12 or more memberships (with the exception of table 1 in file 1).
+These schemes account for 8% of the total universe of DC trust schemes, but more than 98% of the memberships.

-File 4: micro schemes is concerned with schemes of 2 to 11 memberships.
-File 5: effective date information includes information on the effective dates for data submitted on memberships, contributions and assets.
+File 6: effective date information includes information on the effective dates for data submitted on memberships, contributions and assets.

 For micro schemes:

-- 90% have an effective date for their membership information of 1 January 2009 or later, and this covers 91% of memberships.
+- 90% have an effective date for their membership information of 1 January 2010 or later, and this covers 91% of memberships

-- 25% of schemes have provided contribution information, and 98% of these provided information with an effective date of 1 January 2009 or later.
-For assets these figures are 30% and 82%.
+- 52% of schemes have provided contribution information, and 99% of these provided information with an effective date of 1 January 2010 or later

 Pension schemes in the UK with two or more memberships are required to register with The Pensions Regulator.
 At the point of registration, an occupational scheme provides us with the following information: